OPEN STUDIO RESIDENCy

 Fees & Materials

-Studio-associated Residency costs covered by Haystack are coal, gas, studio consumables, and kiln firings.
+Studio-associated residency costs covered by Haystack are coal, gas, studio consumables, and kiln firings.

 TRAVEL INSURANCE

 Haystack Mountain School of Crafts has partnered with Travel Insured International to provide travel insurance coverage to interested participants.
-Haystack recommends that participants with concerns about refunds for cancellations or disruptions to travel consider acquiring travel insurance coverage.
+Haystack recommends that participants with concerns about refunds for cancellations or unforeseen disruptions to travel consider acquiring travel insurance coverage.
 For more information and plan information, please refer to Travel Insured International’s website.

 Frequently Asked Questions